-There are currently three open faculty positions in the School.
+There are currently no open faculty positions in the School.

 We do not have open staff positions at the moment.

 Students are eligible for a variety of work experience and optional research opportunities in our School.
 The responsibilities and requirements of the work will determine the appropriate job title and compensation or academic credit.
 Common types of positions in the School are: